rydmike/flex_color_scheme/README.md

 In this example we will be able to toggle the used app bar theme style, the surfaces branding strength, tooltip style and try the true black theme toggle for dark-mode.
 This is done so that you can interactively try the options and see what they do.

+You can also use the example to toggle the `tabBarStyle` to use a theme that is designed to fit in an app bar, regardless of which style you have used for it.
+This is the default style for this sub theme.
+Alternatively you can choose a style that makes a `TabBarTheme` that fits well on background colors.
+Use this option if you intend to use the TabBar primarily in a Scaffold body, in dialog or Drawer or other surface and background colored material, then you do not have re-theme it or style it for that purpose.

-We will also introduce a toggle that allows us to for all the schemes use the `toDark` computed dark schemes, instead of the hand tuned built-in ones.
+We also introduce a toggle that allows us to for all the schemes use the `toDark` computed dark schemes, instead of the hand tuned built-in ones.
 You can then compare the results, the `toDark` method does a pretty good job and can even be tuned with a parameter if so desired.
 If you use this toggle on the last custom scheme, you will not see any difference, because we already created its dark scheme with this method, the toggle just again computes the same